nickzuber/TypeSoundnessCertifier/README.md

 </ul>

-# Examples of spotted design mistakes in language definitions.
+# Examples of Spotted Design Mistakes in Languages.

 Acting on the file "miniML_cbv.mod" in the folder "repo":
 <br />(run ./soundy after the modification)